ezeoleaf/awesome-golang-repositories/README.md

 [go-mapreduce](https://github.com/ggcr/go-mapreduce): MapReduce implementation written in Go with heavy use of concurrency and the distributed systems paradigm.
 Lab assignment Distributed Systems class @ MIT 6.824.
 [gin-request-id](https://github.com/takt-corp/gin-request-id): Gin middleware that adds `X-Request-ID` header to all request and responses for easy tracking.
 [gh-dash](https://github.com/dlvhdr/gh-dash): A beautiful CLI dashboard for GitHub 🚀
 [color-matching-dice](https://github.com/chiswicked/color-matching-dice): Arrange 4 colored side dice in a row so that no color repeats itself on either side
+[ppath](https://github.com/marwanhawari/ppath): 🌈 A command-line tool to pretty print your system's PATH environment variable.